 A dedicated department may be established by a registration holder having infrastructure and equipment with full-time staff without assigning additional duties to any department.
-When applying for new therapeutic good registration, the registration holder needs to submit a description of the pharmacovigilance system, and a proof document stating that the services of the QPPV are in place.
+When applying for registration of new a therapeutic good, the registration holder needs to submit a description of the pharmacovigilance system, and a proof document stating that the services of the QPPV are in place.
 These documents are to be submitted to Registration Board and a copy is also sent to NPC.